Magisk-Modules-Repo/riru_edxposed_sandhook/README.md

 ## Differences between EdXposed and Xposed

-- EdXposed supports Android Pie.
+- EdXposed supports Android Pie and Q.
 - EdXposed have a built-in black/white list mode, with which you can choose apps you don't want to hook into and vice versa.
 - EdXposed provides a so called instant modules mode(not recommended for normal users), which makes debugging and testing of modules more convenient and efficient.
 - EdXposed can pass SafetyNet checking on most devices.